-The Wealthsimple investment portfolios are constructed from the following 10 ETF’s.
-Six are stock funds, and four are bond funds.
+The Wealthsimple investment portfolios are constructed from the following ETF’s including stock, bond, and gold funds.

-We like the diverse mix of stock and bond funds, along with the research supported tilt toward value and small cap stock funds.
+We like the diverse mix of low fee stock and bond funds, along with a tilt toward lower volatility options.

 *Halal or Sharia compliant portfolios are all equity and exclude bonds.